sohaibali01/igrate/README.md

 * web search
 * image generation

+## Sample Prompts
+* fetch all of my contacts from hubspot and email the contact list to john@xyz.com
+* give me a summary of the last email that i received
+* summarize the attached file and send the summary to slack channel named general
+* describe what you see in the attached image
+* get details of my references from the attached CV and add these as contacts in hubspot

 ## Installation
 * Clone this repo `https://github.com/sohaibali01/igrate`
 * Navigate into the repo `cd igrate`